 The director said on cross-examination that he believed Phillips and another top executive, Paul Gongaware, cared for Jackson.
-“I felt they loved him,” Ortega said, adding that he doesn’t think that sentiment has changed since they were sued by Katherine Jackson.
+“I felt they loved him,” Ortega said, adding that he doesn’t think that sentiment has changed since they were sued.

 Ortega also said Jackson appeared to be under the influence of a substance on at least four occasions when he did attend rehearsals.
 Jackson’s state was “fairly obvious” to others involved in the production, he said.

-He told jurors that he sent the email describing Jackson’s poor condition during the rehearsal to Phillips to suggest the singer needed professional help.
-He also said that based on Jackson’s condition, he didn’t believe the “This Is It” shows could go forward, but he hoped there would be a turnaround.
+He told jurors that he sent the email describing Jackson’s poor condition to suggest the singer needed professional help.
+He also said that based on Jackson’s condition, he didn’t believe the “This Is It” shows could go forward.

 “I tried the doctor who I thought would be the most natural person” to help, Ortega said.
 “Then I reached out to AEG, Michael’s partners, to make sure they were aware of how I felt and what I saw.”

-Jurors hearing the case have heard about Jackson’s inability to rehearse from other witnesses, but Ortega was the highest-ranking tour worker to testify at the civil trial and had the most direct contact with AEG executives and Jackson.
+Ortega was the highest-ranking tour worker to testify at the trial and had the most direct contact with AEG executives and Jackson.